fabidolum/pyash/README.md

  * comments are defined by the first character(s) of the line.
 Therefore, there is no support for multi-lines comment, or end-of-line comments.
  * it's slow: yes, it's written in Python, much slower than [GNU sha256sum](https://www.gnu.org/software/coreutils/).
- * this tools support only a subset of the GNU sha256sum.
+ * this tools support only a subset of the GNU sha256sum options.

 ## FAQ